borkdominik/bigArchiMate/docs/Testing bigArchiMate.md

 ## Writing tests

-Unit tests can be placed in the same directory as the TypeScript files they test.
-It is also possible to add them to the `big-archimate/tests/` directory.
-Functional and integration tests are located in the `big-archimate/tests/` directory as well.

 Unit test files should have the structure `*.test.ts` as their filename, for clarity in the project structure and to allow Jest to run your TypeScript tests[^1].
 Consider using the inbuilt assert functions of Jest, such as:
 `expect(sum(5, 25)).toEqual(30)` and `expect(results_arr.length).toBeGreaterThan(2)` .
 See all the methods available on [`expect()`](https://jestjs.io/docs/expect).